mcholismalik/aiva-eng-spec/readme.md

 User management provides the foundation for security and personalization features.
 These tools handle the complete user lifecycle from onboarding through deactivation, maintaining data integrity and security.

 Core Capabilities:
-- **User Creation:** Onboards new users with phone number verification, email validation, and role assignment
+- **User Create:** Onboards new users with phone number verification, email validation, and role assignment
-- **User Retrieval:** Flexible lookup by phone number, email, or user ID with optional permission details
+- **User Read:** Flexible lookup by phone number, email, or user ID with optional permission details
-- **User Updates:** Modify user attributes with comprehensive audit trails and validation
+- **User Update:** Modify user attributes with comprehensive audit trails and validation
-- **User Deactivation:** Soft deletion with resource reassignment and session revocation

 Key Features:
 - Phone number uniqueness validation with international format support